 I was a pleasing child, always looking for acceptance because I was insecure.
 I was insecure because I was navigating a childhood with a disability I didn’t know I had.
 However we need to be accepted, it’s something we crave for at different times.
 When things are good and we’re making headway, we seem to want and need less acceptance.

 Being accepted can make us feel safe and protected, but it isn’t something we can always rely on.
 We must rely on ourselves and our own thinking for us to find and have acceptance.
 I believe how we are brought up is very much the catalyst for our acceptance.
 Where people recognise and understand their experiences they will be more accepting.

 Although what happens in our past is the reason people struggle with acceptance, we must try to be more open-minded about our experiences.
 Referring to the past, when we come to understand why something happened the way it did, we will find a way to bring about acceptance.
 Although it’s often difficult to achieve acceptance so that we can move forward, we must strive to achieve it.

-It’s something we acquire if our face happens to fit, rather than something given in abundance for everyone.
-But the opposite of acceptance is rejection and that can be bad for our health if we’re not sure how to deal with it.
+Acceptance is something we acquire if we fit the mould, rather than something given in abundance.
+But the opposite of acceptance is rejection and that can be bad for our mental health, if we’re not sure how to deal with it.

-It is important that we like and accept ourselves.
-Acceptance is not inclusive and needs to be.
-Society, people and the world needs to be inclusive, so that acceptance is par for the course and open to everyone.
+Because acceptance is not inclusive, we must learn to like and accept ourselves.
+Society needs to be inclusive, so that acceptance is par for the course and open to everyone.